This page provides answers to frequently asked questions about graduate applications.

 Graduates seeking to work as health practitioners in Australia must be registered before joining the workforce and practising in the profession.
 Students who are about to complete an approved program of study can apply for registration before completing their course.

-All students in regulated health professions who have completed or will be completing an approved program of study within six weeks and who are expecting to join the Australian health practitioner workforce when they graduate or soon after, can apply for registration.
+All students in regulated health professions who have completed or will be completing an approved program of study within three months and who are expecting to join the Australian health practitioner workforce when they graduate or soon after, can apply for registration.

 Note: The name on your application for registration must match the student name on the graduate results provided to us by your education provider.
 If your name has changed after enrolling in an approved program of study, you must contact the education provider to update your details.